Quotennial/song_of_the_week_slackbot/README.md

 To test the bot add it to your [workspace](https://app.slack.com/client/T011WFT94GN/C0121S6UU9K)

+### Adding Arguments
+`add_bandmembers` - this takes in a string (in slice format) and adds as the list of people to choose from.

+`todaydj` - picks random member from list-without-replacement
+- `accept` - confrims the pick
+- `reject` - replaces and starts again
+- `cancel` - cancels operation

+`djtogo` - prints list of people not yet picked `random_all` - picks random list from all

 # Requirements
 **Functional Requirements**
 - FR1: periodically (weekly) post random name from list